SequAna-Ukon/VTK_CF/README.md

 ## Part 9: pseudo-alignment with kallisto

-> **Exercise**: Now perform the pseudo-alignment following the kallisto documentation and incorporating this into your nextflow script.
+> **Exercise**: Now perform the pseudo-alignment following the kallisto documentation.
 Use 10 cores each time you run kallisto count.
 You'll need to specify some extra information to kallisto.
 See if you can figure out what these are.
 Don't be afraid to have a go running it.

 ## Part 10: importing your data into R

-Once you'ce successfully run kallisto have a look at the output directory of kallisto count.
+Once you're successfully run kallisto have a look at the output directory of kallisto count.
 Take a look in some of the files.
 If you're not familiar with a file's extension, google it.

 In abundance.csv you'll see there is a column tpm.

-Raw read counts cannot be used to compare expression levels between samples due to the need to account for differences in transcript length, total number of reads per samples, and sequencing biases.
-Therefore, RNA-seq isoform quantification software summarize transcript expression levels either as TPM (transcript per million), RPKM (reads per kilobase of transcript per million reads mapped), or FPKM (fragments per kilobase of transcript per million reads mapped); all three measures account for sequencing depth and feature length.
+Raw read counts cannot be used to compare expression levels between samples due to the need to account for differences in transcript length, total number of reads per sample, and sequencing biases.
+Therefore, RNA-seq isoform quantification software summarizes transcript expression levels either as TPM (transcript per million), RPKM (reads per kilobase of transcript per million reads mapped), or FPKM (fragments per kilobase of transcript per million reads mapped); all three measures account for sequencing depth and feature length.

 > **Exercise**: Research: What is tpm?
 What are RPKM and FPKM?
 Do the descriptions make sense?

 > **Exercise**: Discuss, what are we going to count?
 Transcripts or Genes?
-If we want to count genes, how do we go from transcipts to genes?

 There is a package designed specifically to import data from the output of kallisto.
 It's called [tximport](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html).

 We'll use this to import our data.
-As part of importing the data we will collapse our count data from the transcript level to the gene level. tximport can also help us with that.
+As part of importing the data, we will collapse our count data from the transcript level to the gene level. tximport can also help us with that.
 To do that we need to provide tximport with a dataframe that maps the transcript ID to a gene ID.
 Several transcripts can originate from a single gene.
 These are referred to as isoforms.
 To generate the tx2gene data frame, we can use another package called [makeTxDbFromEnsembl](https://rdrr.io/bioc/GenomicFeatures/man/makeTxDbFromEnsembl.html) from the [GenomicFeatures](https://bioconductor.org/packages/release/bioc/html/GenomicFeatures.html) package.
 This can all get a little complicated so I'll help you with this.

 You will find that there is considerable documentation on the above, both as part of the tximport documentation but also with the [DESEQ2](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) program that we will use to do the differential expression analysis.

 I've created a file that contains the meta information for the samples here: `/home/VTK/bostrom/bostrom_meta.csv`.

-I generated it form [this](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA413699&o=acc_s%3Aa&s=SRR6150369,SRR6150370,SRR6150371,SRR6150372,SRR6150373,SRR6150374,SRR6150375,SRR6150376,SRR6150377,SRR6150378,SRR6150379,SRR6150380,SRR6150381,SRR6150382,SRR6150383,SRR6150384,SRR6150385,SRR6150386,SRR6150387,SRR6150388,SRR6150389).
+I generated it from [this](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA413699&o=acc_s%3Aa&s=SRR6150369,SRR6150370,SRR6150371,SRR6150372,SRR6150373,SRR6150374,SRR6150375,SRR6150376,SRR6150377,SRR6150378,SRR6150379,SRR6150380,SRR6150381,SRR6150382,SRR6150383,SRR6150384,SRR6150385,SRR6150386,SRR6150387,SRR6150388,SRR6150389).
 You'll notice that I combined the reads from the same sample.

-> **Exercise**: import your outputs from kallisto into R so that we can use DESEQ2 to analyse them.
+> **Exercise**: import your outputs from kallisto into R so that we can use DESEQ2 to analyze them.
 If you're up for the challenge, have a go at doing it yourself following the [DESeq2 documentation](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#input-data).
 Else follow along with me.

 Now it's time for us to create the DESeq2 object and perform the analysis.

 The DESeq2 documentation is fantastic and I would suggest you open it up now and follow along.
 To create the first figure from the paper we'll be using some of the standard approaches in this document.
 OR WILL WE!

-> **Exercise**: Have a think about how we create a heat map like the one they're produced in the paper.
+> **Exercise**: Have you thought about how we create a heat map like the one they produced in the paper?
 Have a look at the methods of the paper.
 Critically appraise them.
-Do you think they are sufficient to be able to reporduce the findings?
+Do you think they are sufficient to be able to reproduce the findings?

 ## Day 3
 ## part 11: Nextflow!